asift91/Manual_Migration/option1.md

             ```
         -   Install Missing PHP extensions.
                 - ARM template install the following PHP extensions - fpm, cli, curl, zip, pear, mbstring, dev, mcrypt, soap, json, redis, bcmath, gd, mysql, xmlrpc, intl, xml and bz2.
-        -   To know the PHP extensions which are installed on on-premises run the below command to get the list.
+        -   To know the PHP extensions which are installed on on-premises run the below command on on-premises virtual machine to get the list.
             ```
             php -m
             ```
-            - Note: If on-premises has any additional PHP extensions those can be installed manually.
+            - Note: If on-premises has any additional PHP extensions which are not present in Controller Virtual Machine can be installed manually.
                 ```
                 sudo apt-get install -y php-<extensionName>
                 ```